Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Results and discussion

 \subsection{Benchmark calculations of ionization potentials (IPs)}

 A statistical analysis of the deviations in 25 IPs for closed-shell reference states, calculated by IP-qUCCSD, IP-UCC3, IP-ADC(3), IP-ADC(4), and IP-EOM-CCSD relative to FCI reference data, is presented in Table~\ref{t2}.
 The corresponding vertical IPs computed with these methods are listed in Table~S1 of the Supporting Information.
 For Hermitian excited-state methods, the two UCC-based approaches generally outperform the ADC counterparts for 1h-dominated electron-detached states.
-This trend contrasts with that observed for excitation energies (EEs), where qUCCSD performs nealy identically to ADC(3). \cite{Liu2022,Liu2025} Specifically, IP-UCC3 yields a mean absolute deviation (MAD) comparable to IP-ADC(4) but with a lower standard deviation (SD), whereas IP-qUCCSD further improves upon IP-ADC(4), reducing the MAD and SD by 30\% and 52\%, respectively.
-In principle, IP-ADC(3), IP-UCC3 and IP-qUCCSD can all be regarded as ``third-order methods'', capable of achieving IPs accurate to at least third order.
-In IP-qUCCSD, iterative optimization of ground-state amplitudes, together with fourth- and fifth-order contributions entering via the double commutator in the electron-detachment eigenvalue equation, yields a noticeably improved description of 1h-dominated IPs compared to IP-ADC(3).
+This trend contrasts with that observed for excitation energies (EEs), where qUCCSD performs {nearly} identically to ADC(3). \cite{Liu2022,Liu2025} Specifically, IP-UCC3 yields a mean absolute deviation ({$\mathrm{MAD} = \frac{1}{n}\sum_i^n |\Delta_i|,\ \Delta_i = E_i^{\mathrm{calc}}-E_i^{\mathrm{FCI}}$}) comparable to IP-ADC(4) but with a lower standard deviation ({$\mathrm{SD}= \sqrt{\frac{1}{n}\sum_i^n(\Delta_i - \bar{\Delta})^2}$}), whereas IP-qUCCSD further improves upon IP-ADC(4), reducing the MAD and SD by 30\% and 52\%, respectively.
+In principle, IP-ADC(3), IP-UCC3 and IP-qUCCSD can all be regarded as ``third-order methods'', capable of achieving IPs accurate to the third order.
+In IP-qUCCSD, iterative optimization of ground-state amplitudes, together with fourth- and fifth-order contributions entering via the double commutator in the electron-detachment eigenvalue equation, yields a noticeably improved description of 1h-dominated {VIPs} compared to IP-ADC(3).
 From a theoretical perspective, one would therefore expect IP-ADC(4) -- a formal fourth-order method -- to surpass both IP-UCC3 and IP-qUCCSD in accuracy.
 However, IP-qUCCSD clearly outperforms IP-ADC(4) despite omitting triple-excitation contributions and the fourth-order terms arising from the triple commutators.
-A comparison of the mean deviation (MD), maximum positive deviation (MaxD(+)), and minimum negative deviation (MinD(-)) between IP-ADC(3) and IP-ADC(4), along with their deviation distributions (Figure~\ref{IP_violin}), shows that IP-ADC(3) tends to overestimate IPs, whereas IP-ADC(4) tends to underestimate them.
-When IP-ADC(2) and other IP-ADC(4) variants are also considered,\cite{Leitner2024} an oscillatory convergence pattern emerges within the ADC family, with ADC(4) apparently overcorrecting the deficiencies of ADC(3).
-This behavior suggests that simply increasing the perturbative order does not necessarily lead to systematic accuracy improvements in perturbative excited-state methods, which may partly explain IP-qUCCSD's unexpectedly superior performance relative to IP-ADC(4).
+A comparison of the mean deviation ({$\mathrm{MD}=\frac{1}{n}\sum_i^n \Delta_i,\ \Delta_i = E^\mathrm{calc}_i - E^{\mathrm{FCI}}_i$}), maximum positive deviation {$(\mathrm{MaxD}(+) = \mathrm{max}(\{\Delta_i\}))$}, and minimum negative deviation {$(\mathrm{MinD}(-)= \mathrm{min}(\{\Delta_i\})$)} between IP-ADC(3) and IP-ADC(4), along with their {median deviations and overall distributions depicted in the violin plots} (Figure~\ref{IP_violin}), shows that IP-ADC(3) tends to overestimate VIPs, whereas IP-ADC(4) tends to underestimate them.
+When IP-ADC(2) and other IP-ADC(4) variants are also considered,\cite{Leitner2024} an oscillatory convergence pattern emerges within the ADC family, with ADC(4) apparently overcorrecting the deficiencies of ADC(3). {This behavior suggests that simple inclusion of higher-order terms in the MP perturbation expansion for the amplitudes does not necessarily yield a systematic improvement in accuracy for the ADC family of methods.
+Instead of a fixed-order MP expansion of the amplitudes, the commutator-truncation scheme in qUCCSD treats the cluster amplitudes consistently and is more compatible with the self-consistent solution of the amplitude equations.
+Collectively, these considerations may explain the unexpectedly superior performance relative to IP-ADC(4).}